 Practice safe driving habits

-The best rates are always found by shopping around with multiple insurance providers.
+The best rates are almost always found by shopping around with multiple insurance providers.
 Go with the most competitive rate you can find for the right amount of coverage you want.

 Ask about discounts